Lovely Wednesday morning, stronger cold front Friday

 HOUSTON, Texas (KTRK) -- Refreshing weather is on the way for Wednesday morning, and another big weather change arrives Friday.
-Chief Meteorologist Travis Herzog says with dry fall air in place and light winds overnight, temps will dip down to near 60-degrees by sunrise.
+Dry fall air in place and light winds will allow temps to dip down to near 60-degrees by sunrise.
 It will be pleasantly warm in the afternoon with highs in the mid-80s and comfortable humidity levels.

 Next week the pattern will turn stormier over Texas, and we currently have a 40% chance of thunderstorms starting Monday.